Drinks Are On Pearl

 |Legendary '60s rock promoter Chet Helms|

-While in Austin, Janis would eventually meet up with Chet Helms who took her away with him to North Beach, California in 1963 considered the West Coast's answer to Greenwich Village.
-While in California she would sing in bars and coffeehouse (oftentimes accompanied by her autoharp picture June Carter Cash) anything to make a buck.
+While in Austin, Janis would eventually meet up with Chet Helms who took her away with him to North Beach, California which in 1963 was considered the West Coast's answer to Greenwich Village.
+While in California she would sing in bars and coffeehouses (oftentimes accompanied by her autoharp - picture June Carter Cash).
+Anything to make a buck.
 By 1964 her musical career was stalling, but her drug fascination was going full-tilt.
 She started shooting up Methedrine and drinking 80 proof liquor.
-Unable to handle the rejection and with her body incapable of withstanding the hard living, Janis would eventually move back to Port Arthur with hopes of kicking her habits through self-will and rehabilitation.
+Unable to handle the rejection, and with her body incapable of withstanding the hard living, Janis would eventually move back to Port Arthur with hopes of kicking her habits through self-will and rehabilitation.

 Haight Ashbury, Big Brother, and the Summer of Love